nttcom/terraform-provider-ecl/website/docs/d/mlb_plan_v1.html.markdown

 page_title: "Enterprise Cloud: ecl_mlb_plan_v1"
 sidebar_current: "docs-ecl-datasource-mlb-plan-v1"
 description: |-
-  Get information on an Enterprise Cloud Managed Load Balancer plan.
+  Use this data source to get information of a plan within Enterprise Cloud Managed Load Balancer.
 ---

 # ecl\_mlb\_plan\_v1

-Get information on an Enterprise Cloud Managed Load Balancer plan.
+Use this data source to get information of a plan within Enterprise Cloud Managed Load Balancer.

 ## Example Usage